-Ireland's R&D tax credit is a very attractive relief which has recently been further enhanced in Finance Act 2023 with an increase in the headline rate of the tax credit from 25% to 30%.
+Ireland's R&D tax credit is a very attractive relief which has recently been further enhanced in Finance (No.2) Act 2023 with an increase in the headline rate of the tax credit from 25% to 30%.
 The 30% credit for qualifying expenditure is in addition to a corporate tax deduction for the expenditure at 12.5% thereby resulting in an overall 42.5% relief.

 The types of expenditure which can qualify for this credit include both revenue and capital expenditure.
 The R&D tax credit is calculated on a volume basis which means that the R&D tax credit is calculated on the actual qualifying R&D expenditure incurred in an accounting period without reference to any prior year base expenditure.

-Prior to the changes introduced in Finance Act 2022, a company was first obliged to use the R&D credit to reduce its current year corporation tax liability and then its prior year corporation tax liability (where the credit exceeds its current year corporation tax liability).
+Prior to the changes introduced in Finance Act 2022, a company was first obliged to use the

+R&D credit to reduce its current year corporation tax liability and then its prior year corporation tax liability (where the credit exceeds its current year corporation tax liability).
 Where the credit exceeded the current year and prior year corporation tax liabilities, the excess credit was available to be monetised over the course of a three-year cycle subject to certain caps on the amount that could be monetised.

 Finance Act 2022 introduced a number of changes to the operation of the R&D tax credit.
 These changes transformed the credit to a fully payable credit.
 A three-year fixed payment regime was introduced with effect for accounting periods commencing on or after 1 January 2022.
-Under this regime, a company can claim the full R&D tax credit in cash in three fixed instalments (50% in year 1, 30% in year 2 and 20% in year 3), or a company can specify that any part of each instalment be offset against other tax liabilities of the company.
+Under this regime, a company can claim the full R&D tax credit in cash in three fixed instalments or a company can specify that any part of each instalment be offset against other tax liabilities of the company.
 Additionally, the caps on payable R&D tax credits that applied prior to Finance Act 2022 no longer apply.
-Transitional measures were also introduced in Finance Act 2022 that allowed companies to make a claim under the 'old regime' or under the 'new regime' for accounting periods beginning on or after 1 January 2022 but no later than 31 December 2022.